7 Revenue Streams & How to Pick the Right Ones for Your Business

 Product sales is exactly what it sounds like — selling products.
 Unlike licensing, customers who purchase products own the product outright.

-E-commerce companies are the best example of this revenue stream.
+E-commerce companies are one of the best examples of this revenue stream.
 Brick and mortar retail companies do the same.
 Some examples include:

 Here are the pros of having product sales as a revenue stream: